dybiszb/CudaRT/README.md

 make all
 ```

-Two executables should be created: server and client.
+One executable called 'main' should be created.

 ## Run<a name="run"></a>